 The Story of Camp Lloyd

 Camp Lloyd began as a dream of Dr. Illene Cupit, a professor of Human Development at the University of Wisconsin-Green Bay.
-After learning about grief camps at a conference of the Association for Death Education and Counseling, she wanted to develop such a camp, designed to help grieving children in the Northeastern Wisconsin area.
+After learning about grief camps at a conference of the Association for Death Education and Counseling, she wanted to develop such a camp that would help grieving children in the Northeastern Wisconsin area.
 Camp Lloyd was originally created in partnership with Unity Hospice of Green Bay and the University of Wisconsin Green Bay.
 Today, Camp Lloyd is solely under the auspices of UW-Green Bay.
-In this camp, the children would learn that grief is normal and that it is okay to still act like kids and have fun.
+In this camp, the children learn that grief is normal and that it is okay to still act like kids and have fun.
 This idea became a passion for Illene through the inspiration of Lloyd Noppe (a retired professor from UW-Green Bay).
 Dr. Lloyd Noppe lost his father at a very young age.
 Illene believes that had a camp like this existed for Lloyd he would have greatly benefitted from knowing that other children were dealing with similar situations and emotions.

 The Mission of Camp Lloyd